arc-l/arc-l.github.io/index.md

 </script>

 <br>
-At the Algorithmic Robotics and Control Lab (ARC-L), led by Dr. Jingjin Yu, we are broadly interested in understanding the optimality structures induced by practical problems in robotics/control, and exploiting the gained insight to develop efficient algorithms for tackling these problems with provable guarantees, e.g., on solution optimality.
+  At the <b>Algorithmic Robotics and Control Lab</b> (ARC-L), led by Dr. Jingjin Yu, we are broadly interested in understanding the optimality structures induced by practical problems in robotics/control, and exploiting the gained insight to develop efficient algorithms for tackling these problems with provable guarantees, e.g., on solution optimality.
 The tools we use/develop include classical combinatorial algorithms and data-driven AI/ML methods.
 Currently, research at ARC-L explores domains spanning multi-robot path/motion planning, object rearrangement/manipulation, multi-sensor deployment, and sensor fusion.

 <b>Dr. Jingjin Yu</b> is an Associate Professor in the Department of Computer Science at Rutgers University at New Brunswick.
 He obtained my Ph.D. in Electrical and Computer Engineering at the University of Illinois working with [Steven M. LaValle](http://lavalle.pl/).
 Prior to joining Rutgers, Dr. Yu spent two years as a postdoctoral researcher at MIT working [Daniela Rus](https://www.csail.mit.edu/user/876) with the first year split at Boston University with [Mac Schwager](https://web.stanford.edu/~schwager/).